clapback/clapback.github.io/index.md

 ## clapback

-This is a Augmented trial and fitting room app for your personal fashion.
+clapback is a Augmented trial and fitting room app for your personal fashion.